AvantiPoint/Moments/README.md

 - configure Azure Mobile Services,
 - configure Azure Storage,
-- setup Xamarin Insights, and
+- setup App Center, and
-- add the required constants to the `Keys` class in the app
+- rename or copy the `sample.json` to `secrets.json` and add the required values

 ### Instructions